YufeiZhang2/AIP-A3/README.md

 • Run `npm install` in the root folder of your local repository to install dependencies for back-end development

-• `cd .\GoldenTimeCinema-angular\` to change directory to front-end directory of Angular
+• `cd ./GoldenTimeCinema-angular/` to change directory to front-end directory of Angular

 • Run `npm install` to install dependencies for front-end development